-Guidelines for Honors Compacts at Florida Atlantic University
+Guidelines for Honors Compacts for the University Honors Program

 Purpose: To provide a mechanism for students to receive honors credit in a course for which enrollment in a designated honors section is not possible.

 Definition: An honors compact is an agreement between a student and an instructor that, under the instructor’s guidance, the student will complete an enhancement of a course that significantly enriches his or her educational experience in a manner consistent with other courses that receive honors credit at Florida Atlantic University.

 - an agreement between an undergraduate student and a professor that they will work together collaboratively in order to ensure that the student has a significantly enriched honors experience in a non-honors section of a course.

 - intended primarily to serve as part of an approved upper division honors program.